prggmr/zf2-docpx/zend/Di/Di.rst

     Forces retrieval of a discrete instance of the given class, using the constructor parameters provided.

-    :param mixed $name: Class name or service alias
+    :param mixed: Class name or service alias
-    :param array $params: Parameters to pass to the constructor
+    :param array: Parameters to pass to the constructor
-    :param bool $isShared:
+    :param bool:

     :rtype: object|null